shion707/tianhewang.github.io/_pages/about.md

 ---

-## Project 2: Target-specific and context-dependent movement biases reveal fundamental computations in motor control
+## Theme 2: Target-specific and context-dependent movement biases reveal fundamental computations in motor control

 Biases in movement offer a window into the control mechanisms underlying motor behavior.
 We focus on biases across three time scales:
 1. Stable target-specific biases